How is Visitation Decided?

 It is important to take into account your work schedule and any other events

-that may hinder time spent with your child when creating a schedule.
+that may hinder time spend with your child when creating a schedule.
 Children

 thrive on routine, so consistency and normalcy is best.